DLR-RM/rl-baselines3-zoo/README.md

 ## Hyperparameter Tuning

 We use [Optuna](https://optuna.org/) for optimizing the hyperparameters.
 Not all hyperparameters are tuned, and tuning enforces certain default hyperparameter settings that may be different from the official defaults.
 See [utils/hyperparams_opt.py](https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/utils/hyperparams_opt.py) for the current settings for each agent.

+Hyperparameters not specified in [utils/hyperparams_opt.py](https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/utils/hyperparams_opt.py) are taken from the associated YAML file and fallback to the default values of SB3 if not present.

 Note: hyperparameters search is not implemented for DQN for now. when using SuccessiveHalvingPruner ("halving"), you must specify `--n-jobs > 1`